carshair/hiring-qa-assessment/README.md

 ### Objectives

 This repository is a simple notes application.
-There are several bugs intentionally included.
-Your goal is to identify these bugs.
+There are more than five bugs intentionally included.
+Your goal is to identify and report these bugs in as much detail as is reasonable.
+We hope to see:
+* Brief description of the bug
+* Screenshots, error messages, any other supporting details
+* Steps to reproduce the bug
+* What type of bug this is (Cosmetic/Functional/Security)
+* Estimated difficulty to fix the bug

-For bonus points, you may also submit fixes for any bugs you find.
+For bonus points, you may also submit fixes.

 ### Setup